bloominstituteoftechnology/webtesting-i-challenge/README.md

 # Testing I

-In this project, you will demonstrate proficiency by writing unit tests and production code to satisfy the Minimum Viable Product described below.
+In this project, you will demonstrate proficiency by writing unit tests and production code to satisfy the _Minimum Viable Product_ described below.

-Some of the topics covered were
+Some of the topics covered were:

 - introduction to automated testing.
 - using `Jest` as a test runner.